-When many people think of relationship counseling, they don’t think of young or unmarried couples who are dating.
+When many people think of couples counseling, they don’t think of young or unmarried couples who are dating.
 Unfortunately, many believe that counseling for couples is a last-ditch effort to save a marriage or something reserved only for couples experiencing some extreme trouble.

-Relationship counseling is not reserved for one specific type of relationship or those in dire needs.
+Couples counseling is not reserved for one specific type of relationship or those in dire needs.

 Relationships experience bumps no matter what type of committed relationship you are involved in.
 Still, some people feel that it’s somehow not appropriate to go for counseling as a couple if they’re not married or engaged.